cta-observatory/cta-benchmarks/README.md

 conda env create --file environment.yml
 ```

-This will install ctapipe and dependencies needed to run the benchmarks.
+This will install ctapipe and all dependencies needed to run the benchmarks.
 This only needs to be done once.

-## 2. Change to the benchmark
+## 2. Change to the benchmark environment

 ```sh
 conda activate cta-benchmarks
 ```

-This must be done every time you open a new terminal
+This must be done every time you open a new terminal and want to run the benchmarks.

 ## 3. Run the benchmarks: